isangeeth95/SynchronizerTokenPattern/README.md

 Open PhpStorm and open the cloned project.

-Setup the php interpreter from File -> Settings -> Language & Frameworks -> PHP -> CLI Interpreter Download PHP from https://www.php.net/downloads.php
+Setup the php interpreter from File -> Settings -> Language & Frameworks -> PHP -> CLI Interpreter.
+Download PHP from https://www.php.net/downloads.php

 username **admin ** and password "123" to log in.